-Look around almost any modern day city and you’ll see they all tend to have one thing in common: graffiti.
+Viking graffiti was a popular pastime for weary Norseman.
+A kind of marking of the territory they thought was theirs.
+Look around at almost any modern day city and you’ll see the same thing.
+They all tend to have one thing in common: graffiti.
 In its finest form, street art can be quite beautiful and artistic, but at a base level, it often amounts to little more than scrawlings, doodles, and rude messages written in spray paint or marker pens in public places.

 As revealed by Orkneyjar, many examples of Viking graffiti were found at a place called Maeshowe.
 Known in Old Norse as Orkhaugr, Maeshowe is a Neolithic cairn located on the island of Mainland in Scotland’s Orkney Islands.